-The Think Brownstone design team has been closely following Mint.com for almost 2 years now.
-From the very beginning we’ve been enamored of its “sexy” design; intuitive, clean, fun and free.
-We’ve been equally impressed by its evolution – each new iteration being better and smarter.
+Our design team has been closely following Mint.com.
+From the very beginning we’ve been enamored by its “sexy” design: intuitive, clean, fun, and free.
+We’ve been equally impressed by its evolution and how each new iteration is better and smarter.

 Earlier this week, on the second anniversary of launching, Mint.com announced that Intuit (makers of the behemoth Quicken, among others) would acquire them for $170 Million.
 As the saying goes “if you can’t beat them, buy them” – and the folks at Intuit are likely thanking their lucky stars that they managed to grab hold of that nimble little nuisance before Mint.com completely left them in the dust.